 Meanwhile, Olympic Games Executive Director Christophe Dubi said the IOC is working on those 200 items in coordination with Tokyo 2020.
 The Games will no doubt have a different feel than past events as service levels across the board are expected to be reduced.

 “From previous Games, we see that we over-plan and under-consume,” Dubi said.

 He said discussions are taking place across all levels of operation, from the number of test events and ancillary events that may be eliminated or reduced to transportation at the Games.
 “Which service levels are absolutely necessary versus those that can simplify?” he said.
 “You change a parking lot to a drop off and it makes a huge difference in the space, the security you need, the technology you need to support it, the energy you need to support it.”

-In a call with members of the media following an Executive Board meeting, IOC President Thomas Bach said the new funding will include $650 million to cover operational costs in Tokyo, while another $150 million will be available in the form of an aid package to international federations, national Olympic committees and IOC-recognized organizations to support their activities in the interim.
+The IOC previously announced that it is setting aside up to $800 million to cover additional costs for the postponed Olympic and Paralympic Summer Games in Tokyo.
+The new funding will include $650 million to cover operational costs in Tokyo, while another $150 million will be available in the form of an aid package to international federations, national Olympic committees and IOC-recognized organizations to support their activities in the interim.

-“This crisis has had very severe financial effects on the world and society and governments, and also on the Olympic Games, the entire Olympic movement and, in particular, the IOC,” he said.
+“This crisis has had very severe financial effects on the world and society and governments, and also on the Olympic Games, the entire Olympic movement and, in particular, the IOC,” IOC President Thomas Bach said.
 “As you can imagine, this is not easy because planning in these days is so difficult because of all the uncertainties you have.
 Nobody knows how the world will look like tomorrow.”